gardener-attic/image-vector/docs/imagevector_cd_parse.md

     imageReference: gcr.io/google_containers/pause-amd64:3.1
 </pre>

-2. The image is defined by another component so the image is added as label ("imagevector.gardener.cloud/images") to the "componentReference".
+#### 2. The image is defined by another component

+If an image entry contains a tag but is defined by another component, the resource is not directly added as resource but a reference to the component.
+That reference consists of a `componentReference` to that component and a label ("imagevector.gardener.cloud/images").
+The referenced component name is defined by the `sourceRepository` and the version is defined by the images `tag`.

 Images that are defined by other components can be specified
 1. when the image's repository matches the given "--component-prefixes"